Frendzel/cv/index.md

 Summary:
 Complete internship with grades as expected.
 Results above average were:
-- fast learning process,
+- Fast learning process,
-- sincere work engagement and commitment.
+- Sincere work engagement and commitment.

 `01.2012 -
 02.2012`